maslovakate/AWS-DE-Certification/README.md

   This schema consists of a central fact table, connected to the fact table dimension tables and additional dimension tables connected to the dimension tables.

 ## 6 key differences between star schema and snowflake schema:
-1. A star schema has denormalized dimension tables, while a snowflake schema has normalized dimension tables
+1. A star schema has denormalized dimension tables, while a snowflake schema has normalized dimension tables;
-2. A star schema is easier to design and implement than a snowflake schema
+2. A star schema is easier to design and implement than a snowflake schema;
-3. A star schema can be more efficient to query than a snowflake schema, because there are fewer JOINs between tables
+3. A star schema can be more efficient to query than a snowflake schema, because there are fewer JOINs between tables;
-4. A star schema can require more storage space than a snowflake schema, because of the denormalized data
+4. A star schema can require more storage space than a snowflake schema, because of the denormalized data;
-5. A star schema can be more difficult to update than a snowflake schema, because of the denormalized data
+5. A star schema can be more difficult to update than a snowflake schema, because of the denormalized data;
-6. A star schema can be more difficult to troubleshoot than a snowflake schema, because of the denormalized data
+6. A star schema can be more difficult to troubleshoot than a snowflake schema, because of the denormalized data.

 # Data Lineage
 ![image](https://github.com/user-attachments/assets/ebe19641-825d-4b17-bdd6-b6f2c9d686d2)